MATERIALS with Mathew Lynn

 • Phthalo Green

-Brushes – follow the basic range and advice above, but you’ll only need one of each size because you are constantly washing your brush.
-Stiffer bristle brushes are good with acrylics, but you may prefer to have predominantly synthetic brushes for more control (in long handle), at least for the brushes you use most.
+– follow the basic range and advice above in the brushes section, but you’ll only need one of each size because you are constantly washing your brush.
+Stiffer bristle brushes are good with acrylics, but you may prefer to have predominantly Stiff Synthetic brushes for more control (in long handle), at least for the brushes you use most.
 I find the Synthetic Hog Bristle Brushes mentioned above particularly wonderful for acrylic!
-NEEF 95 Stiff Synthetic have a perfect balance of firmness combined with optimal flow from the brush.
+NEEF 95 Stiff Synthetic have a perfect balance of firmness combined with optimal flow from the brush, it’s the perfect acrylic brush.

-It can be very frustrating working finely or in an Old-Masterly way with acrylic on things like flesh, so having the best brushes possible goes a long way to easing this frustration.
+– it can be very frustrating working finely or in an Old-Masterly way with acrylic on things like flesh, so having the best brushes possible goes a long way to easing this frustration.
+Drying time can also be very frustrating, so think about having a Drying Retarder in your setup.

-Medium – can be a basic Acrylic Painting Medium, Gel Medium, Impasto Medium etc. I personally like to use just water.
+– can be a basic Acrylic Painting Medium, Gel Medium, Impasto Medium, Acrylic Retarder etc. I personally like to use just water.

 • Drawing, Studies & Process Sketches (see above)